knative/docs/help/contributor/how-to/frontmatter.md

 ---
 ```

-Notice that mulitple files redirect to the
+Notice that multiple files redirect to the
 `/docs/install/_index.md` file, all indented under `aliases`, prefixed with `-`,
 and with paths starting from root.